 Recent solo and two-person exhibitions include Pommel and Six-Thirty at Jack Hanley Gallery, 8.30 at And Now in Dallas, and Music Stand at Eli Ping, New York.
 The artist has participated in numerous group exhibitions including Mirror Cells at the Whitney Museum of American Art, Moma PS1's Greater New Yorkand Sculpture Center's In Practice: Fantasy Can Invent Nothing New.
 Most recently, the artist exhibited in Dreamers Awake at White Cube, London, 99 Cents or Less at the Museum of Contemporary Art Detroit, Sticky Fingers at Arsenal Contemporary, and The Sun and the Rainfall II at Galleria Zero, Milan.

-Jaeger has exhibited across America and internationally.
-Published works include Vitamin C: Clay and Ceramics in Contemporary Art (Phaidon, 2017) Dreamers Awake (White Cube, 2017) Eros C’Est La Vie (Totem, 2013) and How Other People See Me (Publication Studio, 2011).
+Publications about her include Vitamin C: Clay and Ceramics in Contemporary Art (Phaidon, 2017) Dreamers Awake (White Cube, 2017) Eros C’Est La Vie (Totem, 2013) and How Other People See Me (Publication Studio, 2011).
 Additionally, Jaeger co-founded and operates Peradam with Sam Cate-Gumpert, a publishing house specializing in artists’ books.